Paradiski, the joining of Les Arcs and La Plagne. Best Ski Resorts France.

-Paradiski is one of the biggest and most varied ski resorts in the world, with three glaciers, two peaks above 3000m, 425 km of pistes and a huge range of off-piste skiing.
+Paradiski is one of the biggest and most varied ski resorts in the world.
+As a result of with three glaciers, two peaks above 3,000m, 425km of pistes and a huge range of off-piste skiing.

-Serious skiers are often attracted to Arc 2000 with its proximity to the Aiguille Rouge glacier and fantastic doorstep skiing.
+Serious skiers will be attracted to Arc 2000 with its proximity to the Aiguille Rouge glacier, it also has fantastic doorstep skiing.

-The latest addition Arc 1950 is a new village resort built in a Disney style.
+Arc 1950 is a purpose built village resort, traffic free and built in a Disney style.

-Les Arc is connected to La Plagne by the double decker Vanoise Express cable car.
+Les Arcs is connected to La Plagne by the double decker Vanoise Express cable car.

 La Plagne comprises some ten villages, each with its own character and infrastructure.
 All share the same vast ski area and are linked to at least one other by a bus or cable car service until 1am.